hpcleuven/VscDocumentation/source/data/webdav_access_to_irods.rst

 .. image:: webdav/map1.png

+.. note:: Since the password you obtained is temporary, you need to reprocess these steps after your password is expired.

 - Choose the drive name you want to use.
 - Type “https://irods.hpc.kuleuven.be:8443/home/” in folder area.
 This is the path that you can find in your browser directory_index.